tamizhvendan/personal-website/src/blog/marketplace-middleware/configuring-database-connection-pooling-migration-reloaded-workflow.md

   (mount/stop #'db/datasource)) ; <3>
 ```

-<span class="callout">1</span> Invokes Mount's `start` function with that states that we wanted to start.
+<1> Invokes Mount's `start` function with that states that we wanted to start.
 Note that Mount doesn't start the transitive dependent states in this function overload.

-<span class="callout">2</span> Performs the database migration
+<2> Performs the database migration

-<span class="callout">3</span> Stops the datasource after completing the migration.
+<3> Stops the datasource after completing the migration.

 Let's add the `stop-app` function as well to stop the application.